 An IRA is a tax-deferred personal savings account that allows you to save for retirement without a company-sponsored plan.
 Throughout your lifetime, you can make tax-deductible “contributions” to your IRA, which you can then invest in basic securities such as stocks and bonds.
 For 2020, the annual amount you can contribute to an IRA is the lesser of 100% of earned compensation or $6,000.
 If you are age 50 or older (as of December 31 of the tax year to which the contribution relates), you are eligible to contribute an annual “catch-up” contribution each year of up to $1,000.

 With a traditional IRA—the most common type of IRA—income taxes are deferred until you withdraw them, so you don’t pay annual federal (and, in many cases, state) income taxes on your earnings.
 At age 59 ½, you can make taxable withdrawals from the account called distributions for your retirement.
 If you choose to take distributions before you turn 59 ½ years old, the government imposes a premature distribution penalty of 10% on your withdrawal.
-Additionally, when you turn 70 ½ years old, you are required to take distributions by April 1 of the calendar year.
+Additionally, the year you turn 72 you must start taking required minimum distributions out of your qualified accounts.

 The Coverdell Education Savings Account or Education IRA is a trust created exclusively for the purpose of paying qualified education expenses.
 You can contribute up to $2,000 per year to the account and those contributions will grow tax-free until distributed.
 In addition, the beneficiary will not owe tax on the distributions if they are less than a beneficiary’s adjusted qualified education expenses at an eligible institution.